Rinsanga1/OpenWeatherApp/README.md

 4. Open your web browser and go to the host provided when you run flask

-5. Enter the city, state, and country in the form and click "Search" to get weather information. eg : Aizawl , MZ , India
+5. Enter the city you want.